These are the 10 most beautiful laptops in the world

 Check out 10 of the most beautiful laptops you can buy today (or very soon):

-The reserved, professional-looking Dell XPS 13 and 15 might be the least flashy of the bunch, but the nearly borderless display goes a long way in making this a desirable machine.
-The carbon-fibre texture around the keyboard is very nice, too.
+The reserved, professional-looking Dell XPS 13 and 15 might be the least flashy of the bunch, but the near-border-less display goes a long way in making this a desirable machine.
+The carbon fibre texture around the keyboard is very nice, too.

-Razer laptops are usually geared toward gamers who like superpowerful specs and flashy neon lights shining through every orifice.
+Razer laptops are usually geared towards gamers who like super powerful specs and flashy neon lights shining through every orifice.
 But the Blade Stealth is a little different.

 For those who like a touch of eccentricity, you can also customise the colours of the backlit keys, and you can make them shine in cool patterns across the keyboard.

-This metal, minimalist laptop might look a lot like Apple's MacBook Air, but the nearly borderless display gives the LG Gram a sleeker, more modern look than its Apple counterpart.
+This metal, minimalist laptop might look a lot like Apple's MacBook Air, but the near-border-less display gives the LG Gram a sleeker, more modern look than its Apple counterpart.

-The MacBook Pro's design has been around since 2008, but Apple has a knack for giving its products timeless designs that age very well.
-The MacBook Pro's slim metal and black-glass design still makes for a supersleek and beautiful laptop.
+The MacBook Pro's design has been around since 2008, but Apple has a knack with giving its products timeless designs that age very well.
+The MacBook Pro's slim metal and black glass design still makes for a super-sleek and beautiful laptop.

-Offerings from Samsung's classy line of Ativ Ultrabooks are slim and feature a curved design on its side edges.
-It gives the sense that it's floating above the table it's on.
+Samsung's classy line of Ativ Ultrabooks are slim and feature a curved design on its side edges.
+It gives the sense that it's floating above the table it's laying on.

 The Acer Aspire S7 might be a year old now, but it has a beautiful glass exterior you don't often see on laptops.
 The white gives it a clean, modern look, too.